 PROFINET Isochronous Real Time (PROFINET IRT) is an extension of PROFINET RT that provides enhanced real-time capabilities.
 PROFINET IRT is specifically designed for applications with extremely time-critical requirements, such as motion control systems.

-PROFINET over TSN (Time Sensitive Networking)
+PROFINET Protocol over TSN (Time Sensitive Networking)

 TSN enables the convergence of various industrial Ethernet protocols on a single network infrastructure, ensuring seamless communication between devices from different vendors.
-With features of dedicated streams, time synchronization with precise clocks, scheduled traffic, pre-emptive frames and redundancy, PROFINET over TSN offers enhanced interoperability and flexibility, making it a future-proof solution for industrial networks.
+With features of dedicated streams, time synchronization with precise clocks, scheduled traffic, pre-emptive frames and redundancy, the PROFINET Protocol over TSN offers enhanced interoperability and flexibility, making it a future-proof solution for industrial networks.

-PROFINET Cyclic Data Exchange
+PROFINET Protocol Cyclic Data Exchange

 In cyclic data exchange, devices exchange data packets at predefined intervals, allowing for precise synchronization and coordination over the TCP/IP.
 This ensures that devices are updated with the latest information in a timely manner, enabling seamless operation and control.

-PROFINET Acyclic Data Exchange
+PROFINET Protocol Acyclic Data Exchange

-In addition to cyclic data exchange, PROFINET also supports acyclic data exchange.
+In addition to cyclic data exchange, the PROFINET Protocol also supports acyclic data exchange.
 Acyclic data exchange enables devices to exchange data on an event-driven basis, rather than at predefined intervals.
 This allows for flexible and on-demand communication between devices, catering to non-real-time requirements.

 Acyclic data exchange, typically run on the UDP/IP protocol, is particularly useful for configuration, diagnostics, and parameterization of devices.
 It provides a mechanism for devices to exchange information when needed, ensuring efficient management and maintenance of the industrial network.